 The simple suspension method is usually used.
 However, there was no report regarding the change of the dissolution property of the drug.
 The purpose of this project was a comparison of the dissolution profile between original and generic drugs after applied the simple suspension method.
-We are trying the pharmaceutical preparations with amlodipine besilate and with enalapril malate.
+We are trying the pharmaceutical preparations with amlodipine besilate, enalapril malate, and candesartan cilexetile.